In October 2017, the Court of Appeal referred a question to the CJEU regarding a scheme’s ability to equalise its retirement ages retrospectively.

 The Scheme’s power of amendment provided for changes to the rules to be made by Supplemental Deed, which could “take effect from a date specified in the Supplemental Deed which may be the date of such Deed or the date of any prior written announcement to Members of the alteration or addition or a date occurring at any reasonable time previous or subsequent to the date of such Deed so as to give the amendment or addition retrospective or future effect as the case may be.”

-The Scheme has been administered on the basis that benefits were equalised on 1 December 1991.
+The Scheme has been administered on the basis that retirement ages were equalised on 1 December 1991.

 Safeway appealed the High Court’s decision that equalisation was only valid from the date of the deed of amendment and that it was not possible for the deed to have retrospective effect.

-AG Tanchev concluded that the EU prohibition on retroactive levelling down applies even when the rules of a pension scheme confer a power, as a matter of domestic law, permitting adverse changes to be made to members’ benefits retrospectively between the date on which the changes are announced and the date the scheme is actually amended.
-In his view it “[made] no sense” to construe EU case-law restrictively to preclude retroactive levelling down only where this is also impermissible under Member State law.
+In March 2019, the Advocate General concluded that the EU prohibition on retroactive levelling down applied even when the rules of a pension scheme confer a power, as a matter of domestic law, permitting adverse changes to be made to members’ benefits retrospectively between the date on which the changes are announced and the date the scheme is actually amended.
+In his view, it “[made] no sense” to construe EU case law restrictively to preclude retroactive levelling down only where this is also impermissible under Member State law.